 Are there other definitions of mitigation in the legal context?

 You may have also heard of mitigation in the context of criminal law.
 “Mitigating circumstances” decrease a criminal penalty because of circumstances that are favorable to the defendant.
-The most common example is a starving man that takes a loaf of bread.
-The fact that the man was starving is considered when a judge issues a sentence for the crime of stealing—it is a mitigating factor.
+The most common example is a starving man who receives a lesser sentence for stealing a loaf of bread due to the mitigating factor of his hunger.